LandonDvong/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+    - We use sessions as a way to persevere data across requests.
+This is helpful for things like authentication, because then we don't have to have the user re-enter their login credentials everytime they want to navigate to a new page.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+    - bcryptjs helps us hash passwords before storing them in the database.
+Having the passwords hashed is more secure than storing them in plain text.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+    - bcrypt hashes passwords for a number of rounds that is set by the developer.
+The more rounds, the more secure a password is.
+It slows attackers down by making it more difficult for them to generate rainbow tables.
+Having a more difficult time pre-calculating the hashes will slow attackers down.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+    - The three parts of the JWT are the header, the payload, and the signature.

 ## Minimum Viable Product